-- Frogg Togg Chilly Pad!
-These became popular a couple years ago, and really hit the babywearing community last summer.
+- Cooling towels!
+These became popular a couple years ago and really hit the babywearing community last summer.
 You can find them in big box stores and online.
 Some name brands are Frogg Toggs and EnduraCool but you can find generic brands at the dollar store even!
-They are similar to a chamois – you get them wet, and the evaporative technology keeps them cool for hours (or even days!!).
-Lay them over baby’s legs, dab baby’s cheeks and the back of baby’s neck.
+They are similar to a chamois – you get them wet, and the evaporation technology keeps them cool for hours (or even days!!).
+Lay them over baby’s legs, dab baby’s cheeks, and the back of baby’s neck.
 We just got back from the desert, and this is what helped the best to keep baby from overheating.
 Do not put the cooling towel between you and baby though.
 They work by evaporation and if the towel is between you two then it can’t evaporate so it will not work.

 - Stay in the shade as much as possible.
-The sun is hot, and it’s not great for the skin anyway.
-Keep baby in a hat to block the sun, and put a light, breathable blanket over baby (Aden and Anais blankets work great for this if you have them).
+The sun is hot and it’s not great for the skin anyway.
+Keep baby in a hat to block the sun and put a light, breathable blanket over baby (but not over their face!)

 - Since sunscreen isn’t recommended in large amounts for infants under 6 months of age, try to keep younger babies in the shade as much as possible.
 This is easier said than done, especially if you have an older child to chase after.
 There are a few companies that make carrier covers that are 100% UVA/UVB.
 Monkey Pocket and Rain or Shine Kids makes them, and you can sometimes find old Peekaru ones that were discontinued.
 Bjorn makes a UVA/UVB cover that fits over their carriers too.
 Outfits that have sun protection are also recommended; rash guards and UV blocking clothing are fairly easy to find these days but we can help you search if need be!
 A light blanket as stated above can help too.